The overlooked productivity hack that will improve your work-life balance

 “Knowledge is power.”

 and I don’t like to use clichés, but he was right.
-If you are aware of your timing and know exactly how much it will take you to perform an action, it will be much easier to plan your tasks.
+If you are aware of your timing and know exactly how much it will take you to act, it will be much easier to plan your tasks.
 You will manage the uncertainty without too much effort and still have plenty of free time to dedicate to your hobbies.

 First of all, this knowledge allows you to schedule recovery time between tasks.
 So even if something unexpected happens, you can use up those time frames to solve it, which empowers your adaptability.
 Also, by scheduling correctly, you won’t ever finish a task at the last minute.
 Your versatility allows you to complete tasks days, or even weeks, before the delivery schedule.